Connecting a Monitor, Projector or TV (Windows 8)

 - Correct type cable to connect the TV or external monitor.

-Types of video connectors
+Types of video connectors for computer display devices

 Know the video connectors on your computer and display devices to avoid problems and get the best possible picture quality.